sparroweventmarketing/event_finder/README.md

 * Booking teams - Quickly cross reference holds for competing events.
 * Marketing teams - See competing events that might affect sales.
 * Everyone - Go see more live music!
-See what's happening in your time.
+See what's happening in your city.

 ## Instructions